JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 Delay nodes can be set to a **pitch following** mode.
 This mode is rather special and allows you to tune the delay time to incoming MIDI notes.
 Enabling **pitch following** only makes sense in the non-sync mode.
 It can be enabled by clicking the LED on the top right of the Delay Time.
 When doing this, you'll notice that the displayed value changes to a note.
 This is the note corresponding to the frequency of the delay.
 Changing the delay time with the dial allows you to change the note now. *Holding both LMB and RMB while dragging makes the delay time snap to that particular note.*

-Once set to perform pitch following, the plugin will respond to incoming MIDI nodes and retune those notes for which pitch following is enabled.
+Once set to perform pitch following, the plugin will respond to incoming MIDI nodes and retune those nodes for which pitch following is enabled.
 You can use this to make interesting sounds as the generated resonances will be pitched accordingly.
 A good example of this is the preset "*Unusual degradation 2 [keytracked]*".

 <div class="page-break" />